Quench dynamics of the quantum XXZ chain with staggered interactions: Exact results and simulations on digital quantum computers: Digital quantum simulation

 \subsection{Time evolution circuit}

-While the Hadamard test provides direct amplitude estimation of time-evolved states in the Bell basis, this approach yields accurate results only for very small systems on real quantum devices.
-As system size increases, deeper circuits and diminishing amplitude magnitudes significantly reduce accuracy on noisy hardware, making this method impractical for $N>4$ in our simulations.
+While the Hadamard test enables direct amplitude estimation of time-evolved states in the Bell basis, it yields accurate results only for very small systems on real quantum devices.
+As system size grows, circuit depth increases substantially, degrading accuracy on noisy hardware.
+Error mitigation techniques, such as readout error mitigation, zero-noise extrapolation, and Pauli twirling, can partially compensate for hardware noise~\cite{Mitig_rev}; however, the exponential decay of amplitude magnitudes with system size ultimately limits the practical scalability of this approach in our simulations.

 A more scalable approach is to construct time-evolved states by applying time-evolution operators to the initial state.
 The key challenge is designing shallow circuits for time evolution that avoid substantial Trotter errors~\cite{Trotter}.
 For the fully dimerized model considered here, this challenge is resolved: the time-evolution circuit $U(t)=\exp(-i\mathcal{H}_2 t)$ is Trotter-error-free for any anisotropy parameter $\Delta$ and arbitrary time duration $t$, with circuit depth remaining constant as $t$ increases.